 The Family & Community Partnerships Department is about making a difference in the lives of the children in this community.
 The program is responsible for most student activities outside of regular school hours.
-The office manages each school's before and after school program, school governance councils, parental involvement, family liaisons, homeless services and the dental program, Smiles Across Windham.
+The office manages each school's before and after school program, homeless services, each school's family liaison, school governance councils, and encourages parental advocacy and involvement.

 School Governance Councils

 For questions relating to SGC's contact the Office of Family and Community Partnerships.
-To learn more about SGC's visit The Connecticut State Department of Education or visit your school's SGC page.
+To learn more about SGC's visit The Connecticut State Department of Education, and read the Overview of New School Governance Council Requirements.

 Since 2008, in partnership with EASTCONN and The Windham Public Schools, Generations has been providing preventive Oral Health Services in the Town of Windham through its Across the Smiles-Town of Windham Program.
 Generations utilizes portable equipment to provide basic dental care in Windham Schools, Head Start and Early Childhood Education programs.

 For your student to participate in the dental program you must fill out a registration form.
 Registration forms can be picked up from your child's school in the front office.
 For more information, please contact Ida Lewis at Generations firstname.lastname@example.org.